okogosov/PPL/README.md

 What's new in version 2.0.5 (added 23/8/2023)

- -  added support functions of structures (replacing functions,access to funcions and variables by "this")
+ -  added support functions of structures (replacing functions,access to functions and variables by "this")
  -  added folder "PPL Samples"
  -  improved error diagnostics